d-vafi/Adopt-A-Pal/README.md

 Using XAMPP LocalHost, running the code directly from your local server will allow you to access the site.

-A non-functional version of the website was made using 000webhost.com , as well as the Github Pages version here.
+A functional version of the website was made using 000webhost.com , as well as the Github Pages version here.

 The website can be found using the following link;